Thursday, August 2, 2012

 Have you tried the Carry-all cigarette case?
-Chances are you’d rather have the pattern for a matching coin purse.
+Chances are you’d also like to have the pattern for a matching coin purse.
 Am I right?

-You are still here, so I will take that as a yes.
+You're still here, so I will take that as a yes.
 This is my first try and I think it is a little fat.
-I prefer the second, red one.
-However I cannot find the pattern written down anywhere.
+I prefer the second one done in red.
+However, I cannot find where I put the written pattern.
 If/when I do, I will share with you.
 For now, I hope this will suffice.
 After you read the pattern completely, you will think I left some parts out, but I didn’t.
-It is truly simple so don’t be afraid to try it.
+It is truly this simple so don’t be afraid to try it.

 What I used:

 small amount of Lion Brand cotton, G (4mm) hook, kiss clasp

 What I did: